bitstadium/HockeySDK-Windows/README.md

 3. After the sdk is configured, all non handled exceptions are caught by the sdk.
 Exception information are written to the filesystem (%APPDATA%)
 4. Crashdata is send using <pre>HockeyApp.HockeyClientWPF.Instance.SendCrashesNowAsync();</pre>
 * The user can be asked, if the crashed should be sent using `HockeyApp.HockeyClientWPF.Instance.CrashesAvailable` and `HockeyApp.HockeyClientWPF.Instance.CrashesAvailableCount`
-* Crashed can be deleted using `HockeyApp.HockeyClientWPF.Instance.DeleteAllCrashes()`
+* Crashed can be deleted using `HockeyApp.HockeyClientWPF.Instance.DeleteAllCrashes()`.
+This function is for debugging purposes.
+Crashes do not have to be deleted.
+Crashes are deleted by SendCrashesNowAsync() when they are submitted to HockeyApp.
+Crashes are not deleted, if a web exception occurs.
+If the files are cirrupt (e.g. formatting), the crashes are deleted anyway.

 ### Use Feedback
 In the WPF SDK there are no UI components for the Feedback-Informations.
 The SDK offers methods to load Feedbacks from the server by using feedback-tokens.
 Feedback-tokens